WONDERFUL WORDS OF LIFE RADIO SERMON August 8, 1976

 Eden.
 The sin of God's creature made in His own image, Adam, was the original sin.

-situation only by understanding the beginning of human sin.
-Though he has tried desperately, man has
+only by understanding the beginning of human sin.
+Though he has tried desperately, man has never been able

-Adam however.
-Adam and his sin are used primarily as a contrast, a background for the presentation of the
+however.
+Adam and his sin are used primarily as a contrast, a background for the presentation of the glorious

-glorious deed of Christ on our behalf.
+deed of Christ on our behalf.
 The great passage is a continuation of the theme of assurance.
-We
+We are given in

-are given in this passage a basis for our Christian assurance.
-But for this message, we must look at the
+this passage a basis for our Christian assurance.
+But for this message, we must look at the teaching and

 THE ORIGINAL SIN WAS THE SIN OF ONE MAN

-for that all have sinned."
+that all have sinned."
 The focus of the passage is on "one man".
-In this case obviously the one man is
+In this case obviously the one man is Adam.

 In the context of our modern world, it must be of more than a passing interest that Paul accepts the historical

-evolu¬tionary theories of Darwin, it has become increasingly popular to deny the historicity of the first
+theories of Darwin, it has become increasingly popular to deny the historicity of the first chapters of Genesis.

 The record of the original sin is rather simple.
 God had created man with the potential of rebellion.
 He had

-tree of the knowledge of good and evil in the midst of the garden with the word that man was not to eat of it.
+the knowledge of good and evil in the midst of the garden with the word that man was not to eat of it.
+The

-The command not to eat was accompanied with a warning that to eat would bring death.
-The serpent came
+command not to eat was accompanied with a warning that to eat would bring death.
+The serpent came to the man

 THE ORIGINAL SIN WAS THE SIN OF ALL MEN